XRPLF/xrpl-dev-portal/content/news/known-amendments.md

 Without this amendment, the owner reserve for a SignerList ranges from 15 to 50 XRP, depending on the number of signers in the list.

-With this amendment enabled, the owner reserve for a SignerList is 5 XRP, regardless of the number of signers.
-To receive the reduced reserve, you must wait for this amendment to be enabled and then use the [SignerListSet transaction](signerlistset.html) to create a SignerList, or replace or remove a SignerList that you created before the MultiSignReserve amendment was enabled.
+With this amendment enabled, the owner reserve for a new SignerList is 5 XRP, regardless of the number of signers.
+The reserve requirement for previously-created SignerList objects remains unchanged.
+To reduce the reserve requirement of SignerList objects created before this amendment was enabled, use a [SignerListSet transaction](signerlistset.html) to replace the SignerList after this amendment has been enabled.
+(The replacement can be identical to the previous version.)

 ## OwnerPaysFee